-In 2015, the first state advisory council on rare diseases was created in North Carolina by patients, caregivers, families and providers.
-A “Rare Disease Advisory Council” or “RDAC” is an advisory body providing a platform for the rare community to have a stronger voice in state government.
+A Rare Disease Advisory Council (RDAC) is an advisory body providing a platform for the rare community to have a stronger voice in state government.
 RDACs address the needs of rare patients and families by giving stakeholders an opportunity to make recommendations to state leaders on critical issues including the need for increased awareness, diagnostic tools and access to affordable treatments and cures.

 NORD’s Project RDAC is designed to optimize the existing RDACs and to increase the number of RDACs across the country.
 Under this initiative, NORD provides opportunities for the RDACs to collaborate with each other on a regular basis, creates educational resources to guide RDACs at every step of their journey, and helps states pass legislation to create high functioning RDACs.